Skip to main content

 • Input the Ubidots device ID obtained earlier into the Cliend ID field.

-• Input the FULL Ubidots Token into the User field (the GIF below only shows the first 4 digits due to security reason)
+• Input the FULL Ubidots Token into the User field.

 • Leave the Password field empty.